OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes MVP TDD (Technichal Design Document) V7.0.md

 1.  `InventoryManager` receives `inventory_action_requested` for a merge.
 2. It instructs the appropriate data owner (`RunState` or `BattleManager`) to perform the following atomic operation:
     a.
 Create a new `result_instance` from the merge recipe.
     b.
-Update the `result_instance`'s location properties to place it in the correct destination container and slot.
+Update the `result_instance`'s location properties to place it in the correct destination container and slot. **Rule: If the merge occurs on the battle board (`PlayerLineup`, `PlayerBench`, `ItemInventory`) or in an equipped item slot, the result is placed in the target ingredient's original slot.
+The tier-up-to-new-inventory-pool logic only applies when merging within the `(Run/Battle)InventoryT<n>` containers.**
     c.
 Add the new instance's UUID to the master instance dictionary and the destination `DataContainer` (the index).
     d.
 For each ingredient, remove its UUID from its `DataContainer` and the master instance dictionary.
     e.
 For all inherited items, update their `equipped_on_uuid` property to point to the new `result_instance`.